emilypx/appfair.github.io/index.md

 You have complete control over how you distribute your App Fair apps.
 Your app's binary package can be hosted as a direct download on your web site, which side-steps the need for users to install the **App Fair.app** catalog browser application in order to use your app.
-Note, however, that since the app is not "notarized", any direct download will require the user to perform some manual steps in order to launch the app: on macOS, they must right-click (or command-click) on the `.app` file and select "Open…" and accept a warning dialog.
+Note, however, that since the app is not "notarized" by default, any direct download will require the user to perform some manual steps in order to launch the app: on macOS, they must right-click (or command-click) on the `.app` file and select "Open…" and accept a warning dialog.
 The user must do this **twice** in order to run the app when it has been downloaded directly from a web site.

-You are also free to release your App Fair apps through any other distribution network or store-front of your choosing, subject to the rules and restrictions of those channels.

 ### How can I monetize my app?